A woman is holding up a large print-out of the letter "R" and practicing pronunciation with a young girl.

 Do you need to learn to roll your Rs for a language you’re studying, but feel like the technique is escaping you?

-But if your native language doesn’t feature rolled Rs, you may need more guidance.
+But if your native language doesn’t use rolled Rs, this will feel pretty foreign and uncomfortable for you.

-We’ll walk you through a step-by step guide for producing the rolled R, as well as some practice resources and info on how to incorporate this sound into words and conversations.
+We’ll walk you through a step-by-step guide for producing the rolled R, as well as some practice resources, six exercises and info on how to incorporate this sound into words and conversations.

 Contents